-For better or worse, the past two years have shined a spotlight on the global supply chain.
+For better or worse, the past few years have shined a spotlight on the global supply chain.
 While both awareness of supply chain complexities and appreciation for essential supply chain workers like drivers and technicians has never been higher amongst the general public, with that awareness comes a slate of concerns and issues with product and labor shortages, long delays at ports, extreme weather events and health risks.

 These issues have been taken seriously, and supply chain stakeholders around the world are working tirelessly to address them and find ways to adapt to these circumstances in order to prevent them from happening again.
 New technologies and new ways of thinking are critical for unlocking efficiencies, optimizing operations, and keeping the global supply chain moving.

 Hear from Dan Popkin, sector vice president, connected supply chain for Trimble Transportation, about how the events of 2020 and 2021 are poised to inform and impact the supply chain in 2022 and beyond.

 Tell us more about your background at Trimble and what you and the team are working on.
 What part of your job are you most passionate about?

 This is my 21st year with Trimble – I spent the last 20 years with the Trimble MAPS team – formerly known as ALK Technologies.
 In the last 15 months, I’ve taken on a new role leading the Enterprise division, where we are focused on building out our connected supply chain platform and ecosystem.

 Part of my responsibility in this new role is building a transportation industry cloud platform in which different stakeholders – carriers, shippers, intermediaries, drivers -- can interact.
 The reason why we’re doing this is because we feel there’s a disconnect in the supply chain that is creating inefficiencies throughout the industry.
 When stakeholders don’t have access to optimal information at the optimal time, they’re not able to make the most informed decision.